mantidproject/documents/Design/RecoveryFunction.md

           |-- timestamp-3
 ```

 where *hostname* is the machine name and *pid* is the process ID of the running process.
-On a clean exit of MantidPlot only the *pid* folder would be removed.
+On a clean exit of MantidPlot only the *pid* folder would be removed for the current machine.

+Each timestamped folder will contain a marker file whilst the checkpoint is being written, which is removed after the write has completed.
+Any time stamped folders containing this file, indicating a partial save point, will not be offered for recovery.

 On starting a new session of MantidPlot the recovery function would generated a list of recovery directories for its hostname.
 It would then get a list of all PIDs of the currently running MantidPlot processes and remove any of
 these running PIDs from the original recovery list.
 If more than 1 recovery option is available then a selection will be offered to the user.